 The startup has received equity funds from a variety of VCs ever since they began in 2015.
-The additional capital has been necessary for practically every aspect of the business, including market research, product development, online marketing, operations, and much more.
+The additional capital has been necessary for practically every aspect of the business, including market research, product development, paying invoices, and much more.

 Now, Bokksu has been able to position themselves as one of the fastest growing leaders in their niche.

 An injection of capital is important for additional growth, even for e-commerce businesses already established in the market and reaping great profits.
 In this situation, companies will have greater potential of acquiring investor funds because of the strong business case and proof in market demand.
 Investors will have greater confidence in receiving the necessary returns as the company continues to grow.

 6 common types of equity financing

 There are several ways for e-commerce businesses to obtain equity financing.
 Below are the six most important types to consider.

 Venture capital is a type of private equity financing that investors provide to startups and small businesses with the potential for exponential growth, or that have grown quickly and look like they will continue expanding.
 VCs usually invest in higher risk investment, so in exchange for funding they require stake in decision-making.
 This means they can have a very significant say in company decisions, depending on how much they own.
 It’s not uncommon for VCs to expect a seat on a company’s Board of Directors to oversee management of the company.